 Our next set of hypotheses concerns endogenous structural effects of network itself.
 As shown in Table 2, we have found consistent and robust support for these predictions, such that reciprocity (H3: b = .768, [.560, 1.068]), multiple cyclic closure (H4: b = −.066, [−.076, −.061]), multiple activity (b = .035, [.033, .043]) and multiple popularity closure (b = .113, [.083, .232], all H5), and preferential attachment (Popularity spread, H6: b = −4.123, [−5.343, −3.541]) were all strongly supported, controlling for the tendency for not having any ties (isolates: b = 1.003), open triad without closing a triad (multiple two-path: b = .003, all CIs straddle zero), temporal dependencies, and other motivation and homophily terms.

-Among estimated effects, notably the effect of preferential attachment (or a uneven degree distribution) was the strongest and substantial, as the negative incoming degree distribution parameter indicates (H6: b = −4.123).
+Among estimated effects, notably the effect of preferential attachment (or an uneven degree distribution) was the strongest and substantial, as the negative incoming degree distribution parameter indicates (H6: b = −4.123).
 Figure 2 gives a substantive interpretation of the effect, such that predicted probabilities of receiving at least one additional message selection instance from other participants in the forum (excluding who are already connected) sharply increases as a function of existing in-degree of a node, irrespective of time periods.
 This suggests that messages selection behaviors are largely driven by self-organizing dynamics, consistent with the notion that people are disproportionately drawn upon and more likely to expose themselves to already popular messages in a forum (Himelboim, 2008).

 In addition to the effect of preferential attachment, participants in the online forum are approximately 2 times (conditional odds ratio = 2.15) more likely to browse others’ messages based on a reciprocity effect.
-Likewise, an individual (ego) is approximately 4 to 12 percent more likely to read another participant’s (alter) message for every one person increase in number of other participants that ego and alter are both tied to, both based on outgoing (multiple activity closure: conditional OR = 1.035) and incoming connection patterns (multiple popularity closure: conditional OR = 1.121).
+Likewise, an individual (ego) is approximately 4 to 12 percent more likely to read another participant’s (alter) message for every one person increase in number of other participants that ego and alter are both tied to, based on both outgoing (multiple activity closure: conditional OR = 1.035) and incoming connection patterns (multiple popularity closure: conditional OR = 1.121).
 This suggests that when message selection patterns signal latent shared characteristics between a dyad, they are more likely to select each other’s message.
 Participants in our online forum were also slightly less likely to form a closed three-cycle, suggesting the network has a slight tendency against generalized exchange that returns to a lower status individuals.
 The only exception for this pattern was the multiple path closure term (concerning H4: b = .057, [−.053, .094]), although the direction of the effect was again in the expected direction.

 Our last hypotheses predicted that as the election approaches, the impact of preference homophily in predicting message selection dynamics would be increased.
 Among tested interaction terms, only candidate choice homophily is found to significantly interact with time trends (Interaction model I: binteraction = .051, [.038, .071]).
 Specifically, the effect of candidate choice homophily is found to be linearly increasing over time, in a way that message selection among a dyad that share the same candidate choice is more likely later in the election period, as plotted in Figure 3.
 Panel B of the Figure 3 gives Johnson-Neyman regions of significance as a function of time trends, additionally revealing that there is indeed a preference towards heterophily earlier in the election (as indicated in negative conditional main effect: b = −.135, [−.211, −.111]).
 But this effect gradually disappears as the preference towards same candidate choice increases.
 No other interaction terms emerged as significant.